CrypticChat-xyz/CrypticChat.xyz/README.md

-# 🥳 UPDATE 1.0.1!
+# 🥳 UPDATE 1.0.2!
-QOL Improvements
+Project improvements

 Check [CHANGELOG.md](CHANGELOG.md) for more information on this update.